Concatapult/node-catapult-angular/README.md

 # Node Catapult

-A boilerplate starter project that includes Node, Express, Browserify, and Mithril:
+A boilerplate starter project that includes Node, Express, Browserify, and MVC:

 * Minimal - Understand everything.
 * Efficient - Great defaults for development and production.